dwwatson1/MechaCar_Statistical_Analysis/README.md

 The next three t-tests were used to determine if the PSI across each individual manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.

+* Lot 1 results show that the ```sample mean is 1,500``` and the p-value is a perfect 1.
+There is no statistical difference from the population mean of 1,500 pounds per square inch.
+In this case, we fail to reject the null hypothesis.
+* Lot 2 results show ```sample mean is 1,500.02``` and the ```p-value is 0.61```.
+Because the p-value is much higher than the assumed statistical significance of 0.05, we fail to reject the null hypothesis.
+There is no statistical difference from the population mean of 1,500 pounds per square inch.
+* Lot 3 results show ```sample mean is 1,496.14``` and the ```p-value is 0.04```.
+Because the p-value is lower than the assumed statistical significance of 0.05, we reject the null hypothesis and accept the alternative hypothesis that the true mean is not equal to 1,500.
+This means that this sample shows that there is statistical difference from the population mean of 1,500 pounds per square inch.

 <img src="https://github.com/dwwatson1/MechaCar_Statistical_Analysis/blob/main/images/t_test_two" width="600" >

 <img src="https://github.com/dwwatson1/MechaCar_Statistical_Analysis/blob/main/images/t_test_three" width="600" >